cyclic-software/starter-uvicorn/README.md

 # Flask API Starter

-This is the simplest possible python api using gunicorn:
+This is the simplest possible python server using uvicorn:
 ```
 Hello, world!
 ```